Restrooms, Picnicking, Swimming, Day Use Moorage, Drinking Water

 To learn more about this project and contact information look under “Lewis Creek County Parks Master Plan” tab.

-The Tru West Open Water, Water Polo event begins it’s four day run during the second week in July.
-Come watch again an cheer on your favorite open water team! http://www.wvwp.org/
+The Tru West Open Water, Water Polo event begins its four day run during the second week in July.
+For more information please visit http://www.wvwp.org/

 In the winter of 2020 and spring of 2021, Linn County Parks and Recreation conducted the first round of public outreach to gather community perspectives about Lewis Creek Park to help inform the creation of two (2) draft concept plans.
 Outreach included conversations with the Sweet Home Chamber of Commerce, Linn County Parks staff, the Linn County Parks and Recreation Commission, Sweet Home Youth Advisory Council, and interviews with members of the Lewis Creek Park community representing the Best in the West Triathlon, Wake the World, Willamette Valley Water-polo, Central Oregon Masters Aquatics, and Camp Attitude.
 Linn County Parks and Recreation also conducted an online survey in the winter that received over 500 responses.